xiongjiechen/Dx-Annotator-Annotation-Report/README.md

 ## Progress

-As of the date of the report, there are **11 annotators** who have contributed to the re-annotation process.
-These annotators have made **11,420 object-level annotations** and **1,858 image-level annotations** on **1325 dental X-rays**.
+As of the date of the report, there are **4 annotators** who have contributed to the re-annotation process.
+These annotators have made **1,892 object-level annotations** and **327 image-level annotations** on **250 dental X-rays**.

-Total number of uploaded images: 1325 (Belmont).
+Total number of uploaded images: 800 (400 Preston, 400 Bricketwood).

-**Retirement limit = 1:**
+**Retirement limit = 5:**

-- 1325 images from Belmont Dental Care that need to be re-annotated were uploaded to DR CAPS on 2024-10-29.
+- 400 images from Preston were uploaded to DR CAPS on 2025-06-03.
-- 513 images from Belmont Dental Care that need to be re-annotated were uploaded to DR CAPS on 2024-11-04.
+- 400 images from Bricketwood were uploaded to DR CAPS on 2025-06-03.

 The following line chart shows the total number of image-level annotations, the total number of object-level annotations, and the total number of annotated images, as of the date of the report:
 <h3 style="text-align: center;" markdown="1">Figure 1.
 History of the total number of image-level annotations, the total number of object-level annotation, and the total number of annotated images.